 Then let the cooler air out for a few hours.
 While you’re at it, check the exhaust to be sure it is free of dust and debris, and clean out the water tray.
 Then you can wipe down the exterior of the fridge.
 After the fridge has aired out, put the racks back in, load them back up with wine, and turn the fridge back on.
 Doing this from time to time will ensure your wine fridge is running optimally for years to come.

 As you can see, there are countless factors to consider when attempting to store wine for long-term or short-term aging.
 It can be overwhelming to juggle all the elements of proper wine storage.
 Between heat, cold, temperature variation, light, humidity, angle, and vibration--it can be difficult to create the ideal wine storage unit on your own.
 Wine coolers take the guesswork out of wine storage and allow your wines to reach their potential.

 To pick the perfect wine fridge for your needs, conduct an audit of your current wine collection, drinking habits, and cellar goals.
-No two drinkers will require the same fridge, as every wine fridge offers a unique set of features.
+Every wine fridge offers a unique set of features.
 Once you’ve decided on a wine cooler, it’s time to start putting down bottles so you can build your treasured collection of wine.
 Cheers!